 COMMON OUTDOOR KITCHEN LAYOUTS

-L-Shaped Outdoor Kitchen Layouts
+L-Shaped Outdoor Kitchen

-The L-shaped outdoor kitchen is a very popular layout for outdoor spaces because it can easily mold to your existing backyard and is scalable both in terms of size and cost.
+The L-shaped outdoor kitchen design is a very popular layout for outdoor spaces because it can easily mold to your existing backyard or patio and is scalable both in terms of size and cost.
 If you have a smaller space, an L-shaped kitchen can subtly fit into a corner without obscuring the functionality of the backyard or taking up the entire rooftop.

 Additionally, L-shaped floor plans can seamlessly extend off of existing walls for a natural flow.
 Due to their scalable nature, L-shaped designs can be designed to fit different budgets.